aiven/devportal/docs/tools/aiven-operator.rst

       name: pg-sample
     spec:

-      # gets the authentication token from the `aiven-token` Secret
+      # gets the authentication token from the `aiven-token` secret
       authSecretRef:
         name: aiven-token
         key: token

-      # outputs the PostgreSQL connection on the `pg-connection` Secret
+      # outputs the PostgreSQL connection on the `pg-connection` secret
       connInfoSecretTarget:
         name: pg-connection